GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Readability of code is now my first priority.
-It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
+> ### Two centuries ago Leibnitz invented a calculating machine which embodied most of the essential features of recent keyboard devices, but it could not then come into use.
+The economics of the situation were against it.
 >
-> ~ *Douglas Crockford*
+> ~ *Vannevar Bush*

 ---
 ## 🏎 Quick Facts